Kluang District: Demographics

-As of 2010, total population of Kluang District was 319,629 people.
+As of 2020, total population of Kluang District is 323,762 people.
 In 2000, the population growth was 1.48%.

 Economy

 The main economy activities in the district are agriculture and ecotourism.
-Main industrial areas are located in Kluang Town, Paloh, Renggam, Simpang Renggam, Machap, Kahang, Ulu Benut and Layang-Layang.
+Main industrial areas are located in Kluang Town, Paloh, Renggam, Simpang Renggam, Machap, Kahang, Ulu Benut, and Layang-Layang.

 Education

-Kluang district has 28 primary schools, 21 Chinese schools, 17 Tamil schools, and 20 secondary schools for a total of 86 schools.
+Kluang district has 28 Malay primary schools, 21 Chinese primary schools, 17 Tamil primary schools, and 20 secondary schools for a total of 86 schools.
 In 2014, there were more than 38,000 students and 3,300 teachers.